 This comes after Chief Executive John Lee announced in his policy address last year that the SAR would promote "local thematic immersive tours".

-Two new licence application guides issued by the Home Affairs Department state that the authorities can take a "pragmatic and flexible approach" to fire safety measures when campsites and village houses do not have emergency vehicular access, or are not located near a street fire hydrant.
+Two new licence application guides issued by the Home Affairs Department (HAD) state that the authorities can take a "pragmatic and flexible approach" to fire safety measures when campsites and village houses do not have emergency vehicular access, or are not located near a street fire hydrant.

 The places in question would still need to have fire extinguishers and smoke detectors and meet fire safety standards.